 The home market is still in a slump, and while it is, now is really a very good time to think of getting those home project ideas moving!

-Areas to look out for are kitchens, bathrooms, and windows.
+Areas to look out for are kitchens, bathrooms, windows and loft conversions.
 The best time to get cracking is right now, before the fall starts whipping up those cold breezes.
 While we’re on this subject, what you are really going to need to do is look for cracks where that wind blows in – and seal them!